AdShift/AdShift-iOS/README.md

 #### [Swift Package Manager - SPM](#SPM)

 The [Swift Package Manager](https://swift.org/package-manager/) is Swift's native dependency management tool, built directly into the `swift` compiler.
-To integrate ADShift into your project:
+To integrate AdShift into your project:

 To install the SDK into your project, navigate to "File" -> "Add Package Dependencies" and use this link: